 Trailing Hillary Clinton through all of the highs and lows of the most noxious and wildly dramatic presidential election in American history, the author came to understand what drove Clinton, how she accomplished what no woman had before and why she ultimately failed.

-Order a copy of Chasing Hillary
+Reserve a copy of Chasing Hillary

 Crash Test Girl: An Unlikely Experiment in Using the Scientific Method to Answer Life's Toughest Questions by Kari Byron

 A former co-host of MythBusters demonstrates how to use the scientific method—the logical process she employed while testing urban legends: question, hypothesize, experiment, analyze and conclude—for solving everyday problems, from unhappy relationships to depression and debt.

 Facts and Fears: Hard Truths from a Life in Intelligence by James R. Clapper with Trey Brown.